bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 A final way to embed standalone documents is the |autoload_static| function.
 This function with provide a  ``<script>`` tag that will replace itself with a Bokeh plot, wherever the tag happens to be located.
-The script will also check f or BokehJS and load it, if necessary.
+The script will also check for BokehJS and load it, if necessary.
 Using this function it is possible to embed a plot by placing this script tag alone in your document.

 This function takes a Bokeh model (e.g. a plot) that you want to display, a